310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Tetora %}
 Ah!
 We’ve got all the stuff we need already!
-Look, we bought all kinds of drinks and snacks~♪
+Look, we bought all kinds of drinks and snacks!

 We’ve got a special spot right here just for you seniors, so just relax and enjoy the movie~♪
 {% endbubble %}

 {% bubble Chiaki mgn %}
 Gahhh!?
 Oh Nagumo…!
-You’re such a good kid…!!
+You’re such a good boy…!!
 {% endbubble %}

 {% bubble Mitsuru %}
-Mmm… We shouldn’t drink stuff and eat snacks around this hour, you know?
+Mmm… We shouldn’t drink stuff and eat snacks around this hour, y'know?
 My mom always scolds me about that!
 {% endbubble %}

 {% bubble Madara %}
-Hahaha, we *are* idols, so we should avoid eating too many snacks, but it’s nothing to scold someone over, so… I think it’s fine if you all eat as much as you like.
+Hahaha, we *are* idols, so we should avoid eating too many snacks, buuut…

+It’s nothing to scold someone over, sooo… I think it’s fine if you all eat as much as you like.

 You should give it up, too… Or rather, you should just buckle up and try your best to enjoy yourself, Chiaki-san.

-It might be difficult, but… you may be able to overcome your weaknesses if you can get used to them, you know?
+It might be rough, buuut… you may be able to overcome your weaknesses if you can get used to them, y'know?
 {% endbubble %}

 {% bubble Midori %}
 Weaknesses…?
-So Morisawa-senpai really is bad with scary stuff?
+So Morisawa-senpai really is bad with scary stuff…?
 {% endbubble %}

 {% bubble Chiaki mgn %}